 10 Best Herbal Teas For Fibrocystic Breast Disease

-Commonly used herbs include milk thistle, dandelion root, and green tea, which may help reduce breast swelling and discomfort.
-These teas work by supporting liver function and promoting detoxification, which can aid in regulating hormone levels.
-However, it is important to consult a healthcare provider before using herbal teas, as some herbs may interact with medications or exacerbate symptoms.
+Commonly recommended herbs include milk thistle, evening primrose oil, and green tea, which are believed to have anti-inflammatory and hormonal balancing properties.
+These teas may help reduce breast pain and swelling by supporting liver function and regulating estrogen levels.
+However, it is important to consult with a healthcare provider before using herbal remedies, as they can interact with medications or have varying effects on different individuals.

-While herbal teas may offer relief, they should not replace medical advice or treatment for fibrocystic breast disease.
+While herbal teas may offer some relief, they should not replace medical treatment for fibrocystic breast disease.

 FREE Herb Drying Checklist